lorens-osman-dev/texter/README.md

 - if you installed the texter from npm , and want to run test

-  >npm explore texter -- npm run test
+  >npm explore @lorens/texter -- npm run test

      or: